DipeshNiraula/Intracellular-Information-Dynamics/README.md

 # Intracellular-Information-Dynamics
-A grid-graph based cellular reserviour model for emmulating spatiotemporally resolved intracellular information flow and for learning cellular response to extracellular ionic perturbation.
+A grid-graph based cellular reservoir model for emmulating spatiotemporally resolved intracellular information flow and for learning cellular response to extracellular ionic perturbation.

 Create a folder named plot in the working directory before running the codes.